Experience-Monks/get-ports/README.md

 For the given array of `basePorts`, tries to find the next available port from each one.
 This keeps track of available ports to ensure there are no conflicts in the final result.

-If `maxPort` is specified, the portfinding will fail when it reaches that maximum port.
+If the finite number `maxPort` is specified, the portfinding will fail when it reaches that maximum port.
 Defaults to 60000.

 The callback is called with `(err, ports)`, where `err` will be an Error if any of the portfindings failed (i.e. no open ports within range).
 If successful, `err` will be null and `ports` will be an array, parallel to `basePorts`, with the found port numbers.